Toronto Market Report

 Surrounding GTA

-After outperforming in 2022, price growth in Toronto proper was back in line with the surrounding GTA, which also ended the year up 2%.
+After outperforming in 2022, price growth in Toronto proper in 2023 was back in line with the surrounding GTA, which also ended the year up 2%.
 The surrounding GTA experienced a more significant correction during 2022 and is still well below its pandemic peak for average sale prices.
 North of the Toronto municipal boundary at Steeles Avenue, York region consists of a variety of high-growth, expensive cities such as Markham, Richmond, Newmarket, and Aurora.
 Further north are the regions of Simcoe and Dufferin, which include the cities of Orangeville, Innisfil, and Bradford.
-In the first quarter of 2024, York region had an average sale price of $1,300K, down 1.4% year-over-year, while Simcoe and Dufferin are more affordable at $940K and $793K respectively.
+In the third quarter of 2024, York region had an average sale price of $1,290K, down 4% year-over-year, while Simcoe and Dufferin are more affordable at $930K (down 1% year-over-year) and $803K (-4% YoY) respectively.

 To the west of Etobicoke, regions covered by TRREB include Peel and Halton.
-Peel region includes the cities of Brampton and Mississauga, while Halton includes the cities of Oakville, Milton, and Burlington.
-To start the year, Peel region recorded an average sale price of $1,044K, up 1.1% from a year ago, while Halton’s average sale price of $1,226K was more or less flat.
+Peel region includes the cities of Brampton and Mississauga, while Halton includes luxury Oakville, Milton, and Burlington markets.
+During the third quarter, Peel region recorded an average sale price of $1,050K, down 0.7% from a year ago, while Halton’s average sale price of $1,240K was down 0.4% year-over-year.
 Finally, east of the Pickering-Scarborough townline, TRREB covers the Durham region, which includes the cities of Ajax, Pickering, Whitby, and Oshawa, amongst others.
-Durham region had an average sale price of $920K in the first quarter, up 1.6% from a year ago.
+Durham region had an average sale price of $906K in the third quarter, down 3% year-over-year.

 Summary